Enji-shaking/CSCI_310_Covider/README.md

 |   60585   | CS585    | rth     | Saty     |

 #### CheckIn: User -> List\<Building\>
-​    Enji checked in buildings {sal, thh, kap}
+Enji checked in buildings {sal, thh, kap}
-​    Zhihan checked in {sal, thh}
+Zhihan checked in {sal, thh}
-​    Shuning checked in {}
+Shuning checked in {} (None)

 #### Enrollment: User -> List\<Courses\>
 Enji takes courses CS310, CS350, CS585
 Zhihan takes courses CS360, CS310
 Shuning takes course CS310
 Negar teach courses: CS310, CS360
 Tanya teach courses: CS350
 Saty teach courses: CS585

 #### TestResult:
 Enji reported positive.
 (Zhihan should have a notifications of being in close contact with a positive patient.)

 ### Terms

-The testing procedure we want you to follow:
 4 base pages:
 **Map/List view** : The first tab from left in the navigation bar.
-This is where user browser buildings on campus **Report view** : The second tab in the navigation bar.
+This is where user browser buildings on campus

+**Report view** : The second tab in the navigation bar.
 This is where user fill and submit their daily report a.k.a.
 Trojan Check

 **(Personal) Profile view** : The third tab in the navigation bar.
 This is where the user brows their courses and submit Daily reports (ordered in Date submitted in descending order)

 **Notification view** : The forth tab from left in the navigation bar, This is where the user read their incoming notifications.

 We used the term ***view*** and ***page*** interchangeably in our document.

 ### Start Testing

+(The testing procedure we want you to follow:  )

 **Log in as Zhihan (pwd: 12345678).**